 User name for the database user account to log in to the Teradata database.
 The database user must be a privileged user that has SELECT access to all the tables that the client user has SELECT access to.
+This parameter is valid for the default key store.

 Password for the database user account.
+This parameter is valid for the default key store.